cs1302uga/cs1302-tutorials/visibility/visibility.md

-Based on the table above, _package private_ visibility does not have its own modifier; however, that does not always mean that the omission of a visibility modifier denotes always means _package private_ visibility.
+Based on the table above, _package private_ visibility does not have its own modifier; however, that does not always mean that the omission of a visibility modifier cause something to be package private.
-Instead, it merely means that you will never write `package private` (or something similar) to indicate that something has that visibility.
+Instead, it merely means that you will never write `package private` (or anything really) to indicate that something has that visibility.

 * Inside an an interface, all abstract and static methods are implicitly public;
   that is, if you omit the `public` modifier, then it will still be public.